 To determine if a course is remote, hybrid, or in-person use the catalog search tool to narrow results.
 Otherwise, when browsing courses, the section indicates teaching mode:

-Format: tutorial; during the first and last weeks of the semester, students will attend two group classes; in the other weeks, students will meet with the instructor in pairs for a one-hour session at a mutually convenient time
+Format: tutorial; This course will be taught remotely.
+During the first and last weeks of the semester, students will attend one or two online group classes; in the other weeks, students will meet with the instructor in pairs for a one-hour, online session at a mutually convenient time.

 Grading: no pass/fail option,

 Students will write and present a 5- to 6-page paper every other week and a 1-2 page response to their partner's paper in the alternate weeks; evaluation will be based on five papers/presentations, and five responses.

 Ability to read music, or permission of instructor

 Any student who expresses a strong interest in the course